ballerina-platform/module-ballerina-sql/ballerina/Module.md

 sql:ParameterizedQuery query = `SELECT count(*) as total FROM DataTable WHERE row_id in (${ids[0]}, ${ids[1]}, ${ids[2]})`
 ```

-It is difficult for a large set of elements array.
-Hence, the `arrayFlattenQuery()` makes the inclusion
-of varying array elements into the query easier by flattening the array to return a parameterized query.
-It is very useful for creating a query with the `IN` operator.
-You can construct the complex dynamic
-query with `IN` operator by using both functions like below.
+The util function `arrayFlattenQuery()` is introduced to make the array flatten easier.
+It makes the inclusion of varying array elements into the query easier by flattening the array to return a parameterized query.
+You can construct the complex dynamic query with the `IN` operator by using both functions like below.

 ```ballerina
 int[] ids = [1, 2];